NethServer/ns8-core/docs/modules/certification.md

    repository](../../core/software_repositories#create-a-repository).

-0. Similarly, fill the [metadata.json](../metadata/) file of the app UI with required information.
-Provide information for reporting bugs, e.g. a link to the app bug tracker (you can point to `https://github.com/NethServer/dev/issues`), developer's email and any other contact information.
-Personal identification information treatments and other relevant terms are explained with `terms_url`, where applicable.
+0. Similarly, fill the [metadata.json](../metadata/) file of the app UI with the required information.
+Provide details for reporting bugs, such as a link to the app's bug tracker (you can link to `https://github.com/NethServer/dev/issues`), the developer's email, and any other relevant contact information.

+0. Additionally, in the `metadata.json`, consider linking a document via `terms_url` that clarifies any data treatment or application behavior the user should be aware of.
+This is particularly important if the application handles sensitive data or must conform to data privacy laws.
+During the certification process, we will pay close attention to compliance with EU laws and regulations.

 0. Administrator documentation.
 This is the documentation for the administrator who must configure the applications for the final users.